ingadhoc/rancher-catalog/README.md

-# adhoc-rancher
+# AdHoc Rancher Catalog
-Rancher catalog for Odoo Docker based hosting.
+Rancher catalog adhoc-rancher for Odoo ERP Docker based hosting.

 ## AdHoc Odoo Hosting for Rancher
 Use this catalog to host AdHoc Odoo services with the awesome Rancher!